 Changes to Your Credit History

 The APRs of your credit cards are often set based on your credit history.
 Generally, the better your credit history is the lower your APRs will be.
-If your creditworthiness changes, your credit card issuer may change the rate.
+Credit card issuers generally check your credit history regularly.
+If you start maxing out credit cards or making late payments, even on other accounts, your credit card issuers may take notice.

-Due to the CARD Act of 2009, credit card companies aren’t allowed to change your APR on existing balances.
+First, credit card companies aren’t allowed to change the regular APR on existing balances.
 However, they can change the APR for any new balances going forward.
-So, a penalty APR won’t apply to an amount you already owe, but will apply to future charges to the card.